 If a wrong person sleeps during daytime, what happens?

-The person would have impaired memory and intelligence, obstruction to body channels, weak sense organs,
+The person would have impaired memory and intelligence, obstruction to body channels and weak sense organs.

 Hence, based on suitability and timing, one should have day sleep.